 Fire Lookout Towers

-From 1951 to 1960, there were 4 foresters who held the position of Rowan-Iredell Forester: M. N. Shaw, Jr., John D. Hill, R. G. Carney, and Ronald A. Brown.
+There were 4 foresters who held the position of Rowan-Iredell Forester: M. N. Shaw, Jr., John D. Hill, R. G. Carney, and Ronald A. Brown.
 In 1955, the office was moved to Statesville for a brief period of time.
-On 14 November 1960, the first full-time Rowan County Forester, Charles D. Woodard, Jr. was hired.
+On November 14, 1960, the first full-time Rowan County Forester, Charles D. Woodard, Jr. was hired.